 If you have a bit of wanderlust in you, and a love of history and books, you may be interested in travel opportunities with Taylor through “Thin Places Travel.”
 A photo gallery offers, among others, pictures from past trips.

 Taylor’s books range from letters to his (then) young children about life and values to a personal exploration of Celtic Christianity to reflections on the role of doubt and skepticism in religious faith.
-(And a novel is forthcoming this year.)
+He also writes fiction, including a recent novel.
 A recurring topic in his writing is the role that stories play in shaping our lives.

 He speaks frequently in a variety of venues about such topics as the role of doubt in the life of faith, the shape of a good life, contributing to shalom as our fundamental life purpose, spiritual legacy, Celtic Christianity, and living as a reflective believer in a pluralistic world.
 He also conducts workshops on writing about your life.